Excel Functions – Formula Errors in Excel

 1b.
 Use a function to ignore cells that contain text.

-See also Excel Basics - Worksheet in Excel
+See also Excel VBA - Application Object in Excel

 FIX VALUE ERROR